Skip to main content

 Inositol is a carbocyclic sugar that your body produces and that is also found in certain foods.
 It is a vital component of cell membranes and acts as a secondary messenger in several signaling pathways.
 This means it helps to relay messages from hormones and neurotransmitters from the outside of the cell to the inside, where they can exert their effects.

-There are nine different stereoisomers of inositol, but two are of particular interest in the context of PCOS ∞ (MI) and (DCI).
+There are nine different stereoisomers of inositol, but two are of particular interest in the context of PCOS ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 These two molecules are crucial for insulin signaling.
 MI is the precursor to inositol triphosphate (IP3), a second messenger that regulates the release of calcium from intracellular stores.

-This process is important for a wide range of cellular functions, including the release of (FSH) from the pituitary gland.
+This process is important for a wide range of cellular functions, including the release of follicle-stimulating hormone (FSH) from the pituitary gland.
 DCI, on the other hand, is a component of inositolphosphoglycan (IPG), which is a mediator of insulin action.
 When insulin binds to its receptor on the cell surface, it activates a cascade of events that leads to the production of IPG.
 IPG then activates enzymes that are involved in glucose metabolism.

 Inositol therapy for PCOS is centered on restoring the efficiency of insulin signaling at the cellular level.